-Preparing your child for surgery

-Children's Hospital
+Preparing Your Child for Surgery (Children's Hospital of Wisconsin Surgicenter)

 Planning for your child's procedure or surgery can be stressful.
 Being well prepared can help you and your child feel less nervous about surgery.
 One way to help you learn what will happen is to write down questions ahead of time.
 Having your own questions answered will help you as you start to talk to your child.